Portrait of Queen Henrietta Maria, as St Catherine: Fake or Fortune?

-The portrait featured in the BBC TV programme, Fake or Fortune?.
+The portrait featured in the BBC TV programme, Fake or Fortune?
 Philip Mould owned a portrait of Queen Henrietta Maria in a blue dress.
 This had been sold at Christie's on 24 January 2012.
-At that time it was described as being "after van Dyck" ("a fake van Dyck" for the purposes of the shows premise).
+At that time it was described as being "after van Dyck" ("a fake van Dyck" for the purposes of the show's premise).
 It was estimated at £4,000 – £6,000 but realised £8,750 (including buyer's premium).

-An X-ray suggested that Mould's portrait contained a smaller original which had been enlarged and over painted in the 18th century.
-Removal of the over-painting revealed an unfinished portrait of the Queen as St Catherine, which was subsequently attributed to Van Dyck at the conclusion of the programme by Dr Christopher Brown, director of the Ashmolean Museum and an authority on van Dyck.
+An X-ray suggested that Mould's portrait contained a smaller original, which had been enlarged and overpainted in the 18th century.
+Removal of the overpainting revealed an unfinished portrait of the Queen as St Catherine, which was subsequently attributed to Van Dyck at the conclusion of the programme by Dr Christopher Brown, director of the Ashmolean Museum and an authority on van Dyck.

 Following the programme, the restored portrait went on display in the Banqueting House, Whitehall, where Henrietta once lived.